-Our Disaster & Emergency Management Program
+Our Disaster & Emergency Management Degree Programs

 The Disaster and Emergency Management program establishes a knowledge base in disaster and emergency management and homeland security.
 You will also develop skills in other areas such as management, planning, communications, problem-solving, decision-making, research and interviewing, computer literacy, and critical thinking.

 The Disaster and Emergency Management program is only available online.
 U.S. News and World Reports ranked our online programs in the 15% of regionally accredited institutions.
 Our program is fully accredited by the Southern Association of Colleges and Schools (SACS).

 Online Degree Highlights

 Earning your degree online gives you the flexibility to work full-time while fulfilling your other obligations, allowing you to complete your class work when your schedule allows.

 - With no specified login times, you can access our online graduate and undergraduate courses anywhere, anytime.